About Our Church

 Can I bring my child?

-During the service, kids are included for the first portion of the service.
+Children are included in the first portion of prayer and singing in the service.

 What is a morning service like?